Tuesday, October 17, 2023

 that the police had to mill out his hand together with the road surface.

-They had come in their typical orange safety vests they wear when glued to street surfaces blocking car traffic.
-They complained about the city administration talking about the mitigation of climate change but, in fact, doing nothing to fight it.
+They had come in their typical orange safety vests, which they wear when glued to street surfaces, blocking car traffic.
+They complained about the city administration discussing the mitigation of climate change, but, in fact, doing nothing to combat it.
 They invited the audience to two of their upcoming meetings in Freiburg.

-The next one who talked was the guy I unpleasantly remembered from the discussion following the scientific presentations after the excursion on October 7.
+The following person who spoke was the guy I had an unpleasant memory of from the discussion following the scientific presentations after the excursion on October 7.
 Again, missing the topic of the evening, he harped on the uselessness of the highway tunnel below the city but drew some applause from the audience.
 Let's be clear.
 The train has left the station*, or should I instead write tunnel?

 *This German idiom simply means that you are too late.

 The last intervention came from a nurse working in a nursing home.
-She was complaining that due to the lack of personnel, her team was permanently stressed, and that with the heat stress in addition, their working conditions became unbearable.
+She was complaining that, due to the lack of personnel, her team was permanently stressed, and that with the added heat stress, their working conditions had become unbearable.

 PS1: Back home late in the evening, Red Baron read the electronic version of tomorrow's Badische Zeitung and found the following photo: